BobKuczewski/Run1802/README.md

 This project contains the software needed to run an RCA 1802 processor under direct control of a Raspberry Pi computer.

 The standard configuration has the Raspberry Pi's GPIO pins connected to various 1802 processor pins - especially the 1802's clock pin.
 This allows the Raspberry Pi to clock the 1802 and interact with the 1802 on a clock by clock basis.
 In some configurations, the Raspberry Pi might just observe and optionally store the 1802's pin values.
 In other configurations, the Raspberry Pi might control the entire environment of the 1802 (memory, I/O, interrupts, etc).
-There could also be configurations where the Raspberry Pi controls some portions of the interface but not all.
+There could also be configurations where the Raspberry Pi controls some portions of the 1802 environment but not all.

 ## Hardware Needed